camunda/camunda-docs/docs/product-manuals/zeebe/technical-concepts/architecture.md

 ![zeebe-architecture](assets/zeebe-architecture.png)

-In Camunda Cloud SaaS you will work exclusively with clients.
+In Camunda Cloud you will work exclusively with clients.
 Gateway, broker, and exporters are pre-configured to provide the service, but are not themselves accessible.

 In local or private cloud deployments, all components are relevant.

 ## Client

-Clients send commands to Zeebe:
+Clients send commands to Zeebe to:

-- Deploying Workflows
+- Deploy workflows
-- Carrying out business logic
+- Carry out business logic
-  - Starting Workflow Instances,
+  - Start workflow instances
-  - Publishing Messages
+  - Publish messages
-  - Activate Jobs
+  - Activate jobs
-  - Complete Job
+  - Complete jobs
-  - Fail Job
+  - Fail jobs
-- Handling operational issues
+- Handle operational issues
-  - Updating Workflow Instance Variables
+  - Update workflow instance variables
-  - Resolving incidents
+  - Resolve incidents

 Client applications can be scaled up and down completely separately from Zeebe - the Zeebe brokers do not execute any business logic.

 Clients are libraries that you embed in an application (e.g. a microservice that executes your business logic) to connect to a Zeebe cluster.

-Clients connect to the Zeebe gateway via [gRPC](https://grpc.io), which uses http/2-based transport.
+Clients connect to the Zeebe gateway via [gRPC](https://grpc.io), which uses HTTP/2-based transport.
 To learn more about gRPC in Zeebe, check out the [Zeebe API (gRPC)](/reference/grpc.md).

 The Zeebe project includes officially-supported Java and Go clients.
 [Community clients](/product-manuals/clients/other-clients/index.md) have been created in other languages, including C#, Ruby, and JavaScript.
 The gRPC protocol makes it possible to [generate clients](/product-manuals/clients/build-your-own-client.md) in a range of different programming languages.